pmazurek/aws-fuzzy-finder/README.md

 export AWS_FUZZ_CACHE_EXPIRY=3600  # expiry time in seconds
 ```

-To invalidate cache and refresh data, run with `--no-cache` param
+To invalidate cache and refresh data, run with `--no-cache` param.
-Cache will be stored as a file in `~/.aws_fuzzy_finder.cache`.
+Cache will be stored as a file in `~/.aws_fuzzy_finder.cache/` directory.

 ## Tunneling